- Alix Idrache is from Haiti and calls his burgeoning military career an 'American Dream'

 "The third is my future.
 Shortly after leave, I will report to Ft.
 Rucker to start flight school.
 Knowing that one day I will be a pilot is humbling beyond words.
 I could not help but be flooded with emotions knowing that I will be leading these men and women who are willing to give their all to preserve what we value as the American way of life.
 To me, that is the greatest honor.
 Once again, thank you."

-The photo received thousands of likes, shares and congratulatory messages on West Point's Facebook
+The photo received thousands of likes, shares and congratulatory messages on West Point's Facebook and Instagram accounts.

 "I woke up this morning and found my face all over Facebook and with it myriad of amazing comments about my accomplishments.
 I am humbled and shocked at the same time.
 Thank you for giving me a shot at the American Dream and may God bless America, the greatest country on earth."